About Ontario’s Health Care Plan (OHIP)

 - Prove that your request for permanent residence in Canada has not been denied

-- a valid Ontario work permit that has let you to work full time for at least 6 months;
+- a valid Ontario work permit that has let you work full time for at least 6 months;

 - Be a protected person or convention refugee, as defined by the Immigration and Refugee Canada